sndpl/skeleton-sdcc-msx/README.md

 - ROM 32Kb (init: 0x4000)
 - MSX-DOS COM file (simple main)
 - MSX-DOS COM file (main with arguments)

+__The "main with arguments" runtime header has been fixed to support stardard C argument ordering.
+The application name is still not passed in to the application in the first argument.
+This will have to be fixed.
+Stay tuned.__

 ## Thanks
 - [Avelino Herrera Morales](http://msx.atlantes.org/index_en.html) for providing the basic files needed to create a MSX-DOS executable.